TheRealBond/Portfolio-1-Forest-Running/README.md

 - __Content__

-  - favcion provided the medal icon that is seen in the top of the browser tab next to the page title that gives charming medal appearance as all runners love a medal after a run [favcion.io](https://favicon.io/emoji-favicons/sports-medal).
+  - favicon provided the medal icon that is seen at the top of the browser tab next to the page title that gives a charming medal appearance as all runners love a medal after a run [favcion.io](https://favicon.io/emoji-favicons/sports-medal).

   - Icons used for social media links in the Share your run section with others and the runner icon in the run type selection section are provided by [Font Awesome](https://fontawesome.com/)